kamaldeen91/qsp-modeling-with-python/README.md

 This include
 ###### single_dose_plot(drug_doses, num_comp, num_days, comp)

-where drug_dose is an array of the drug concentration num_comp, num_days are as defined above as number of model compartments and number days to run simulation, comp = array of compartment to be plotted
+where drug_dose is an array of the drug concentration;
+num_comp, num_days are the number of model compartments and number days to run simulation, respectively;
+comp = array of compartment to be plotted

 For instance (as written in run_example1.py):
 ###### single_dose_plot([200, 400], 3, 10, [1,2])
-will plot the 3 ODE models (defined in pk_model_and_par.py) for 10 days and plot the second and third compartments of the model for two drug dose 200mg/l and 400mg/l.
+will plot the 3 ODE models (defined in pk_model_and_par.py) for 10 days and plot the second and third compartments of the model for two drug doses - 200mg/l and 400mg/l.

 ###### multi_dose_plot(drug_doses, num_comp, num_days, num_dose, interval, comp)
-will plot the same compartments and doses for multiple drugs.
+will plot similar simulation for multple doses of 200mg/l and 400mg/l.

 ###### multi_dose_with_delay_plot(drug_doses, num_comp, num_days, num_dose, interval, delay, comp)
-will plot the same compartments and doses for multiple drugs with delay.
+will plot similar simulation for multple doses of 200mg/l and 400mg/l with delay.

 ### Simulation plot with AUC - plot_simulations_with_AUC.py
-This plot additional properties of the pharmacokinetics of the drug from the model simulation - see run_example2.py
+This plot show additional pharmacokinetics properties of the drug from the model simulation - see run_example2.py

 t, C = single_dose_simulation(num_comp, num_days, dose_1)
 plot_single_dose_output(t, C, (7, 5), 'ng/mL', 'central compartment', show_auc = True, tS=10, tC='inf', show_max = True)